Problem Pictures

 Credits.
 The correct spelling should be Keith Birkinshaw - sorry Keith!

-(3) About the Problem Pictures Themes CD-ROM
+(C) About Problem Pictures Themes (2)

 Where are the answers?